 - 1 1/2 cups white whole wheat flour

-- Place rack in upper third of oven and preheat oven to 350 degrees F. Line a 12-cup muffin tin with paper or foil liners, or lightly grease with cooking spray.
+- Place rack in the upper third of the oven and preheat the oven to 350°F. Line a 12-cup muffin tin with paper or foil liners, or lightly grease with nonstick spray.

-- Scoop the mixture into the prepared muffin tins, filling them nearly to the top.
-Bake for 20-22 minutes, until a toothpick inserted in the center comes out clean and the muffins spring back lightly when touched in the center.
+- Scoop the mixture into the prepared muffin tin, filling each cup nearly to the top.
+Bake for 20 to 22 minutes, until a toothpick inserted in the center comes out clean and the muffins spring back lightly when touched in the center.